hounaine/chessvaluejs/README.md

 # chessvaluejs
-The purpose of this anakisis is to code instantly the value of a piece.
-This is to help creating a new AI chess engine based on new thoughts.
+The purpose of this analisis is to determine instantly the value of a piece.
+This is to help creating a new AI chess engine based on new concepts.